Keep up to date with events, download publications and resources, and book your school visits, campus tours and faculty-based activities.

 Ensure your students never miss a deadline by referring to our application timeline.

-We have introduced fixed ATARs for most of our courses, to simplify the application process and make it more transparent.
-You can view and download a full list of the domestic ATAR/IB scores required to guarantee a place in a particular course.
+We have introduced guaranteed ATARs for most of our courses, to simplify the application process and make it more transparent.
+You can view and download a full list of the domestic ATAR/IB scores needed to guarantee a place in a particular course.

-Visit our course entry requirements page for a full list of requirements.
+Visit our course admission criteria page for a full list of requirements.

 Achieving a certain ATAR isn't the only way to get into a preferred course at the University of Sydney.
-Students may also be eligible to apply through an alternative entry scheme.
+Students may also be eligible to apply through an admission pathway.

 The University is introducing mathematics course prerequisites for some courses from 2019 to help students thrive in their science, technology, engineering and mathematics related degrees and prepare them to tackle future career challenges.